Feargus B. Squire: Early life and start in the petroleum industry

-When Squire was 15 years old, he left school to work in a local paper mill, but left soon afterward to work at the Alexander, Scofield & Company oil refinery.
+When Squire was 15 years old, he left school to work in a local paper mill, but left soon afterwards to work at the Alexander, Scofield & Company oil refinery.
 The petroleum refining industry was relatively new, having been founded in Pittsburgh, Pennsylvania, in 1850 by Samuel Kier.
 The first production oil well was drilled in Pennsylvania in 1859, and by the 1860s crude petroleum was being extensively refined into kerosene for lighting purposes (supplanting whale oil).
 Alexander, Scofield & Company formed in 1863, and was itself a new business.
 Continuing his education at night with private tutors, Squire worked his way up from refinery worker to kerosene dealer and then bookkeeper.
 Alexander, Scofield & Company was one of the four largest petroleum refineries in the Cleveland area, and in 1872 it merged with John D. Rockefeller's Rockefeller, Andrews & Flagler (the precursor to Standard Oil).
 On April 29, 1872, Squire and fellow bookkeeper John Teagle formed Squire & Teagle, a firm which bought and sold petroleum products.
 The following year, the two men allowed one of their former employers, William C. Scofield, to purchase an interest in the business.
 The agreement forming Squire & Teagle ran for only two years, and in 1875 Squire sold his portion of the business to Daniel Shurmer.

 Squire was still deeply interested in the retail delivery of refined petroleum, however.
 He used proceeds from the sale of his business to form Newman, Squire & Company.
 (Note: His partner in the endeavor was Thomas Newman, who owned a plant in Cleveland that made wooden barrels.
 Newman's 16-year-old son, Thomas F. Newman, served as the company's assistant bookkeeper in 1875.)
 The firm developed a horse-drawn oil tanker and formed a subsidiary, the Cleveland Bulk Oil Co.
 It became the first company in American history to deliver refined petroleum door-to-door to retail customers.
 Rockefeller told Squire it wouldn't work, as the interior of the tank would rust and ruin the oil.
 But Squire shipped 10 tank cars, each containing 100 barrels of oil, from Petroleum Center, Pennsylvania, to Detroit, Michigan, and proved him wrong.